bltsai/CV/README.md

 # Performance testing
 You need opencv 3 to run the programs.
 For camera capture on Pi, you may need pip3 install picamera.
+You also need to pip3 install psutil

+## Camera capture test

 To test camera, please specify the resolution in the format WIDTHxHEIGHT like 1280x720 and frame per second like 15, 20, 30, etc.